owl73/westmarch-landol/class/wizard/illusionist.md

 If [sum] is equal or greater to the creature's HD, it is befuddled for 1d6 rounds.
 If
 [sum] is three times the creature's HD or more, it is stunned for a round, then befuddled for 1d6 rounds.
-If [sum] is �ve times the creature's HD, it is stunned for
+If [sum] is five times the creature's HD, it is stunned for
 1d6 rounds, then befuddled for 1d6 rounds.